 MEMORIALS, MARKERS, MONUMENTS

 Permanent grave markers are to be placed upon all graves, including cremation, within one year of burial.
+Permanent markers must contain, at a minimum, the individual’s name, year of birth, and year of death.

 All lot owners must keep in good repair all stone or monumental work upon the lots.
 The Cemetery District does not bind itself to maintain, repair, or replace any markers, monuments or monumental structures erected upon the lot which are lost or damaged due to weather, age, vandalism or normal maintenance.